 My background… i started volunteering with URPotential in 2011 and have gained a wealth of experience and qualifications from them, in 2014 i started my own printing company called Creative Print North West, i still continue to volunteer with UR Potential in a variety of different ways, in 2016 i became and #iWill Ambassador for the young people of Blackpool.

-My role on the steering group of URPotential is to give my opinions on aspects of the company from a young persons perspective and help with any overall problems and give strategic feedback.
+My role on the steering group of URPotential is to give my opinions on aspects of the company from a social entrepreneurs perspective and help with any overall problems and give strategic feedback.

 > Denese Welch